banderson623/banderson623.github.com/_posts/2013-08-15-Does-The-Product-Matter.md

 I want a place where I can have [Autonomy, Mastery and Purpose](articles/2013/05/24/motivation/#on_motivation).
 Autonomy – I have some say in which problems I solve and how I solve them.
 Mastery – continue to grow my capabilities and refine my skills.
 Purpose – my work has meaning in a larger, society benefitting way.

-## Balancing it All &mdash; It is not one thing.
-It is all of it.
+## Balance &mdash; It's not one thing, It's all of it.

 <div id="balanced">
   <div id="circle1" class="circle">&nbsp;</div>